Owens Cross Roads, Alabama

 Owens Cross Roads is a city in Madison County, Alabama, United States, and is included in the Huntsville-Decatur Combined Statistical Area.
-It was incorporated as a town on October 9, 1967, and later met the city threshold of 2,000 population in 2020, later changing its destination to city on October 10, 2022.
-The population was 2,594 at the 2020 census.
+It was incorporated as a town on October 9, 1967, and later met the city threshold of 2,000 population in 2020, later changing its designation to city on October 10, 2022.
+The population was 2,594 as of the 2020 census, and was estimated at 3,334 in 2025.
 It is home to Brazelton Cemetery.

 History

-The area has a history that can be dated back to the early 1800’s.
+The area has a history that can be dated back to the early 1800's.
 Pioneers had drifted into the area from Tennessee, Virginia, North Carolina, South Carolina and Georgia with names such as Wood, Parker, Craig, Craft, Maples, Carpenter and Brannum, but a gentleman named Thomas J. Owens had migrated from Virginia and was the first to build his family home near an intersection of two roads.

-The name Owens Cross Roads was very appropriately chosen since the Owens home was at “the cross roads”.
+The name Owens Cross Roads was very appropriately chosen since the Owens home was at "the cross roads".
 The community grew in size at a steady pace over the years as a large frame business house was erected near the intersection, containing a post office (established 1861), general store and blacksmith shop.
 Owens Cross Roads first appeared on maps in 1850.

 Following the Civil War, the population grew as businesses sprang up and a new school was erected to replace the original log schoolhouse.
 With the turn of the 20th century came new growth to the neighboring towns of Huntsville and Guntersville, making Owens Cross Roads a welcome stop for travelers between the two larger towns.
 The town relied heavily on cotton cultivation throughout much of its early history, with some crop diversification coming in the 1920s and 1930s.